Precision agriculture: Smartphone applications

 Smartphone and tablet applications are becoming increasingly popular in precision agriculture.
 Smartphones come with many useful applications already installed, including the camera, microphone, GPS, and accelerometer.
 There are also applications made dedicated to various agriculture applications such as field mapping, tracking animals, obtaining weather and crop information, and more.
 They are easily portable, affordable, and have high computing power.

 Machine learning

 Machine learning is commonly used in conjunction with drones, robots, and internet of things devices.
 It allows for the input of data from each of these sources.
 The computer then processes this information and sends the appropriate actions back to these devices.
 This allows for robots to deliver the perfect amount of fertilizer or for IoT devices to provide the perfect quantity of water directly to the soil.
 Machine learning may also provide predictions to farmers at the point of need, such as the contents of plant-available nitrogen in soil, to guide fertilization planning.
 As more agriculture becomes ever more digital, machine learning will underpin efficient and precise farming with less manual labour.

+Generative AI and LLMs

+Recent advancements in Generative AI and Large Language Models (LLM) have shifted precision agriculture from passive data analysis to active decision support.
+In 2025, the integration of AI agents has allowed farmers to interact with complex agronomic data using natural language, enabling real time queries about crop health or soil conditions.
+Therefore, the use of Digital Twins (Virtual copies of physical fields) allow for the simulation of various environmental scenarios and management practices before they are applied in reality.
+This process significantly reduces operational risks.